PyPSA/nomopyomo/README.md

-Here is an example of the memory usage when solving investments and operation for a zero-net-emission sector-coupled 50-node model of Europe 3-hourly for a year (9 million variables, 5 milion constraints, 22 million non-zero values in the constraint matrix):
+Here is an example of the memory usage when solving investments and operation for a zero-net-emission sector-coupled 50-node model of Europe 3-hourly for a year (9 million variables, 5 milion constraints, 22 million non-zero values in the constraint matrix).
+Pyomo takes up more than three quarters of the total memory used, whereas nomopyomo is so memory-efficient that the solver gurobi dominates the memory usage.

 ![pyomo-nomopyomo comparison](https://www.nworbmot.org/pyomo-versus-nomopyomo-190826-1500.png)